-8 Description of Risk: Transformation Inability to progress with delivery of Strateo gic Objectives and Transformation projects.
-Lead: Chief Officer Risk Rating: low/medium/high/very high HIGH Risk Movement: increase/decrease/no change NO CHANGE Rationale for Risk Rating: 5 The remobilisation plan for HSCM services that were suspended or reduced is progressing with Providers services a social work implementing the IJB decision to return to delivery of both substantial and critical eligibility criteria.
-Work has progressed risk assessments are completed and assessments have been or are in the process of being reviewed ensure equality.
-The impact of Covid 19 on the population of Moray is still not fully realised.
-It is therefore not possible to pre extent of the impact on the ability to progress with delivery of Strategic Objectives.
-There are some aspects the progressed very well such as introduction of Near Me consultations but there are others that are more difficult to p capacity at this moment in time, to progress pandemic is still present in the community s and challenges over the last year that teams are weary and/or do not have so with delivery of development plans at this moment in time.
-In addition the y so services are still responding to the impacts it has for the population of so to establish "readiness" and their capacity and sense of wellbeing and the ard. is the need for progress in relation to ICT infrastructure, data sharing and data vas undertaken by NHS Grampian and partners to address the needs for ICT Covid.
+8 Description of Risk: Inability to progress with delivery of Strateg gic Objectives and Transformation projects.
+Transformation Lead: Chief Officer Risk Rating: low/medium/high/very high HIGH Risk Movement: increase/decrease/no change NO CHANGE Rationale for Risk Rating: · · · · · · · · · · · · · · · · · · · the ability to progress to deliver Strategic Objectives.
+The Strategic Planning & Commissioning group has been refreshed and re-launched and key work is being progressed.
+There was an initial meeting held on 22 September 2021 to consider terms of reference and the proposed structure for oversight, prioritisation and assurance in relation to key developments, their fit with IJB strategy and enabling elements.
+The interim appointment of the Strategic and Planning Lead provides capacity to take this forward and to align the priorities arising nationally, Grampian-wide and locally.
+The remobilisation plan for HSCM services that were suspended or reduced is progressing with Providers services and social work implementing the IJB decision to return to delivery of both substantial and critical eligibility criteria.
+Work has progressed risk assessments are completed and assessments have been or are in the process of being reviewed to ensure equality. extent of the impact on the ability to progre of Moray is still not fully realised.
+It is therefore not possible to predict the ess with delivery of Strategic Objectives.
+There are some aspects that have f Near Me consultations but there are others that are more difficult to progress. capacity at this moment in time, to progres pandemic is still present in the community is and challenges over the last year that teams are weary and/or do not have so with delivery of development plans at this moment in time.
+In addition the y so services are still responding to the impacts it has for the population of so to establish "readiness" and their capacity and sense of wellbeing and the ard. is the need for progress in relation to ICT infrastructure, data sharing and data was undertaken by NHS Grampian and partners to address the needs for ICT Covid.